Updated November 2020

 This post contains affiliate links, which means if you make a purchase through these links, I may receive a small commission at no extra cost to you.
 Click here to read my full disclosure policy.

-Step 1 – Cleaning Up Your Profile
+Step 1 – Clean Up Your Pinterest Profile

 Often when we open up a Pinterest account, we look to see if the pinner’s profile matches their branding.
 We’ll open up their site and see if there are connections between the profile and the website.
 We look at the name, keywords, descriptions, and links.